Shell Heaps and Graves

-- Abundant outcrops, rocks, minerals, and gemstones for shelter, stone tool manufacture, defense, astronomical observation, and trade goods.5
+- Abundant stone outcrops, rocks, minerals, and gemstones for shelter, stone tool manufacture, defense, astronomical observation, spiritual use, and trade goods.

-These environmental features relate to a state archeologist’s list of criteria for the siting of Native villages in coastal Massachusetts.6
+These environmental features relate to the Office of the Massachusetts State Archeologist’s list of criteria for the siting of Native villages in coastal Massachusetts:

-- Partly submerged terrace on an outflow plain at the junction of 2 or more tidal rivers.
+- At the junction of 2 or more tidal rivers.

 - Less than an 8-degree slope.